mounikabellamkonda13/Hotel_Booking_Analysis_Dashboard_using_Power-BI/README.md

 ---

-# **1. Project Title and Description**

 ## **Hotel Booking Analysis Dashboard | Power BI Project**

-This project focuses on analyzing hotel booking data to uncover meaningful insights related to booking trends, customer behavior, revenue performance, and cancellation patterns.
-An interactive Power BI dashboard was created to help hotel management understand business performance and make better data-driven decisions.

 ---

-# **2. Short Description / Purpose**
+# **2. Project Overview**

-The purpose of this project is to transform raw hotel booking data into a clear and interactive dashboard that helps stakeholders monitor key hotel performance metrics, identify customer booking patterns, reduce cancellations, and improve revenue strategies.
+This Hotel Booking Analysis Dashboard is an interactive Power BI project built to explore and understand hotel booking data.
+It provides insights into bookings, cancellations, revenue, customer behavior, and overall hotel performance.
+The dashboard helps identify trends, monitor key metrics, and support smarter business decisions.
 ---

 # **3. Tech Stack**

-* **Power BI Desktop** – Used to create the interactive dashboard and visual reports
+* **Power BI Desktop** – Main data visualizaation platform used for report creation.
-* **Power Query** – Used for data cleaning, transformation, and preparation
+* **Power Query** – Data transformation and cleaning layer for reshaping and prepare the data.
-* **DAX (Data Analysis Expressions)** – Used to create calculated columns, measures, and KPIs
+* **DAX (Data Analysis Expressions)** – Used for calculated measures,dynamic visuals and conditional logic.
-* **Data Modeling** – Used to build relationships between tables for accurate analysis
+* **Data Modeling** – Used to build relationships between tables for accurate analysis.
-* **File Format** – `.pbix` for development and `.png` for dashboard preview
+* **File Format** – `.pbix` for development and `.png` for dashboard previews.

 ---